cheebinhoh/cheebinhoh/README.md

 - 👋 Hi, I’m @CheeBin.HOH (胡志斌).
 - 👀 I love programming, Unix, GNU/Linux, C/C++, shell scripting, Unix and GNU/Linux system programming, internetworking, and some bits of Swift, macOS, iOS, compiler toolchains and ...
-- I am working as a Software Engineer in Fidelity Investments.
+- I am working as a Principal Software Engineer in Fidelity Center For Technology (FCAT), Fidelity Investments.
 - 🌱 I'm currently putting all my personal time on GNU/Linux system programming, C/C++, TCP/IP Internetworking protocol suite and my family.
 - 💞️ I am not sure what I am looking for to collaborate on, but if you find some of the things I am sharing interesting, you can reach out to me, or you think that I have certain skills that can be helpful on some of the projects you are working on, please ping me too, let's chat, I love talk about computing, programming and design, ...
 - 📫 How to reach me https://www.linkedin.com/in/cheebinhoh/